aeris-lab/llmrank/README.md

 | **Rank-Biased Overlap (RBO)** | Weighted overlap emphasizing early ranks |
 | **Kendall Tau (τ)** | Rank-order correlation of shared APIs |

 The goal is to quantify agreement and divergence between LLMs performing the same retrieval or reasoning task.
+This version is an optimized version of the study.

 ## Requirements
 ```bash